margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It belongs to the earth.
 It belongs to our eyes.
 What you can see I can see.
-WHat I can see you can see.
+What I can see you can see.
-IT's the same world.
+It's the same world.
 It's the same idea.
 What you can hear I can hear.
 What I can hear you can hear.